 A Creative DC promotes emerging, established, and diverse DC perspectives across new media,

 showcasing and acknowledging creative community, and our local creative economy.

 Your life looks good here. #aCreativeDC

 Launched in January 2015, the #aCreativeDC feed is where the city meets itself: alleyways and hidden murals; artists and retailers and style on style; institutions and movements; the behind-the-scenes of nationally known kitchens and homegrown festivals; and views from DC sidewalks, bedrooms, and workspaces.
-With three quarters of a million perspectives shared in the #aCreativeDC feed since launch, the District lives there from every angle, and democratizes visibility among emerging + established cultural contributors.
+With over 1.1 million perspectives shared in the #aCreativeDC feed since launch, the District lives there from every angle, and democratizes visibility among emerging + established cultural contributors.

-The @aCreativeDC social media accounts + newsletter are the best of the feed, and access points to the other side of Washington, DC.
-Head to Twitter for a no-holds-barred barrage of events + 411; join over 75,000 followers on Instagram and watch the city unfold the way you always (or maybe never) knew it could.
+The @aCreativeDC social media accounts are the best of the feed: head to Twitter for a no-holds-barred barrage of events + 411; join over 93k followers on Instagram and watch the city unfold the way you always (or maybe never) knew it could.